adompeldorius/springrollup/README.md

 **Remark:** It may happen that Alice withdraws her funds, and then later is made aware of a transfer from Bob that she didn't include in the withdrawal.
 She may then add a new withdrawal request where she include Bob's transfer along with the same transfers as last time.

-## Example 1: Single tranfer from Alice to Bob
+## Example 1: Single transfer from Alice to Bob

 Alice wants to send 5 ETH to Bob.
 Her current nonce is 7, and her current `lastSeenBlockNum` is 67.
 The procedure is as follows: